 With all the subscriptions we have from different services – magazine, Netflix, Spotify and even other web services, keeping track of these services can be hard at times.

-You’ll end up paying subscription that isn’t helpful in your everyday life and you may wonder why you pay big bucks every month.
+You’ll end up paying a subscription that isn’t helpful in your everyday life, and you may wonder why you pay big bucks every month.

-Good thing there’s an app that manages your subscription, set up spending alerts and check you balance.
-Trim is a personal finance assistant that negotiates your bills on your behalf.
+My co-worker's finance professor recommended an app that manages your subscription, set up spending alerts and check your balance.
+Trim is a free personal finance assistant that negotiates your bills on your behalf.

-Once your account is active, Trim will analyze your accounts and search for ways to save you money on everyday expenses like utilities, cable/internet bills, insurances, etc. All these for FREE.
+It analyzes your accounts and searches for ways to save you money on everyday expenses like utilities, cable/internet bills, insurances, and more.

 When using a card, either credit card or debit card, always remember its pros and cons.